brightdigit/ContributeWordPress/Content/articles/vapor-swift-backend-review.md

 adapted as the premier dependency manager.
 In the long run while Cocoapods and Carthage still reign in the area of iOS development, **it is inevitable that SPM will dominate in the future**.
-Having discussed outside support for Vapor, let's discuss what Vapor (and its package support currently).
+Having discussed outside support for Vapor, let’s discuss what Vapor (and its package support currently).

-### Database Support and Fluent ORM {#database-support}
+### Database Support and Fluent ORM

 My experience working with various ORMs are varied.
-Being that I've worked with Entity Framework in C\# and Sequelize for Node.Js, I have some experience.
+Being that I’ve worked with Entity Framework in C\# and Sequelize for Node.Js, I have some experience.
 Having said that, **what makes these work so well is the ability to use lambdas and implement many functional programming